mentlsve/CarND-Vehicle-Detection/README.md

     if scale != 1:
         imshape = ctrans_tosearch.shape
         # if the scale is > 1, meaning the windows are bigger,
-        # then this can be simulated by making, the image smaler but leaving the window as is.
+        # then this can be simulated by making, the image smaller but leaving the window as is.
         ctrans_tosearch = cv2.resize(ctrans_tosearch, (np.int(imshape[1]/scale), np.int(imshape[0]/scale)))

     # Define blocks and steps as above